EvanForsythe/BB485/week02.md

 Here's what each character signifies:

 1. **File Type Indicator**: The first character indicates the type of file.
 In this case, since it's a hyphen (`-`), it denotes a regular file.
-Another possible values= for this position would be `d` for directory.
+Another possible value for this position would be `d` for directory.

 2. **Owner Permissions**: Characters 2-4 (`rw-`) represent permissions for the owner of the file.
 In this example, the owner has read (`r`) and write (`w`) permissions, but not execute (`x`) permissions.